 Let's see what is included in each step of the process.

 The first step of the UX design process is planning.
 In this stage, designers will define the goals and objectives of the project.
 They will also determine who the target users are and what their needs are.
-This information will be used to create user personas, which are fictional characters representing the different types of users using the product or service.
-Finally, all of this information will be used to create a UX strategy, which is a document that outlines the approach that will be taken to improve the user experience, anticipate possible issues, and set expectations and timelines.
+This information will be utilised to create user personas, which are fictional characters representing various product or service users.
+Ultimately, all of this data will contribute to the formulation of a UX strategy, which is a document that outlines the approach that will be taken to improve the user experience, anticipate possible issues, and set expectations and timelines.

-After the research phase is complete, it's time to start designing.
+After the research phase is complete, it is time to start designing.
 In this stage, designers will create high-fidelity prototypes that can be used to test the user experience.
-Designing starts with a sketching phase in which designers brainstorm possible solutions to the problems they identified in the research phase.
+Designing starts with a sketching phase in which designers brainstorm possible solutions to the problems identified in the research phase.